COMPUTER SCI & INFO TECHNOLOGY (CST)

 Design and programming applications for networks and the Internet; client side and server side processing; the use of a browser as a client and user interface.
 Internet protocols and issues such as security, reliability, and management.
 Course includes learning to program with JAVA in UNIX and Windows environments.
 A computer use course.

 This course focuses on the Hierarchical Design of a complex corporate network.
 Wide Area Networking (WAN) services are configured.
-The WAN services studied include the Point-to-Point Protocol (PPP), Frame Relay, Broadband, and Virtual Private Networks.
+The WAN services studies include the Point-to-Point Protocol (PPP).
+Frame Relay, Broadband, and Virtual Private Networks.
 This course is the last of five courses preparing students to achieve their Cisco CCNA networking certification.
-(Prerequisite: CIS 364)

 CST 367 - WEB-BASE DATABASE APPLICATIONS